New ANSI Standards for Aerial Lifts: What You Need to Know

-The American National Standards Institute (ANSI) helps protect workers by creating safety and usage standards for most industries.
-In 2018, ANSI released updated ANSI aerial lift standards for safety and training.
-These can be found in the ANSI A92.22 Safe Use and A92.24 Training Standards.
-Employers have until December 2019 to comply with the new standards.
+The American National Standards Institute (ANSI) creates safety and usage standards for most industries.
+Recently, ANSI released ANSI A92.22 Safe Use and A92.24 Training Standards, which may have a significant impact on your business.

 – Aerial lift owners